Campaign (magazine)

 Campaign is a global business magazine covering advertising, media, marketing and commercial creativity.
 Headquartered in the UK, it also has editions in the US, Asia-Pacific, India, the Middle East and Turkey.

-Campaign is published by Haymarket Media Group, which owns more than 70 brands worldwide, including FourFourTwo, Stuff, Autocar, What Car? and PRWeek.
+Campaign is published by Haymarket Media Group, which owns more than 70 brands worldwide, including Autocar, What Car? and PRWeek.

 Overview

 Campaign publishes a monthly print magazine in the UK as well as daily news and analysis on its websites: campaignlive.co.uk, campaignlive.com, campaignasia.com, campaignindia.in, campaignme.com, and campaigntr.com.

 Each spring Campaign releases its School Reports, an assessment of how the biggest advertising agencies performed over the past year.
 In December, as part of its Annual issue, it names the top agencies, advertising and media networks, advertisers, campaigns, media, and production companies of the year.
 Campaign also publishes the A-List, a directory of leading executives from the advertising and media industries, at the end of each year.